concourse/datadog-event-resource/README.md

 ## Behavior

-### `check`: Listen for events in the event stream.
+### `check`: Listen for events in the event stream from the last 32 days.

-Detects new events that have been published to the Datadog event stream.
+Detects new events that have been published to the Datadog event stream within the last 32 days.

 ### `in`: Fetch an event